Aligning sales and marketing teams is a struggle for many companies. When departments aren’t aligned, it can trigger multiple problems.

 Marketing should be open to receiving feedback, and sales should be constructive with suggestions.
 Marketing can then create nurturing content that acts as an accelerator for sales and their interactions with potential customers.
 It’s a joint content effort.

-To track interactions with content, implement a shared inbox between marketing and sales, so members can see exactly what customers are saying in real-time.
+To track interactions with content, make sure you’re collecting feedback in a single place.
+Implement a shared inbox between marketing and sales, so members can see exactly what customers are saying in real-time.

 In addition to keeping track of customer conversations in your CRM (e.g., calls, emails, live chat messages), encourage face-to-face conversations between departments.
 As mentioned previously, if your marketing and sales team don’t share an office space, implement a shadowing program where marketing can observe sales calls and demos.